LeChatP/RootAsRole/README.md

 2-enhance the -i option to print out the roles and the associtated commands for a user.
 When a user invoques sr  with only -i option he can get this information.

 3-add the possibility to restrict the assuming of roles with time.
-An administrator can indicate the period of time wherer a user can assume roles.
+An administrator can indicate the period of time where a user can assume roles.

+4- create a command to help users figure out what are privileges needed by program.
+A possible solution is to use kprobe to trace cap_capable() in the kernel.

+5- find an approach that allows controlling the use of privileges on a resource.
+For example, when cap_net_bind_service is given to a user , we want to indicate the port number that the user can use with this privilege.
+A possible solution is to use krpobe or to develop  LSM hooks.

 References
 ==========